AdventCoding/Timespace/README.md

 			noDetails:   bool           // If the time event should not have a display (If noDetails and a description exists, it will be used for the event's title attribute)
 			class:       string         // The optional CSS class to use for the event's <p> element
 			callback:    Function       // The optional callback to run on event selection.
-			// The callback Cannot be an arrow function if calling any API methods within the callback }
+			// The callback cannot be an arrow function if calling any API methods within the callback }
 	]
 }